Skip to main content

 Wrap it up quickly.
 If you are going to be traveling for any significant portion of the job search season, be sure to let them know how they can contact you (email, cell phone etc.).

-Before closing, include a sentence where you list the materials you have enclosed (e.g., CV, dissertation abstract, transcripts, teaching statement/portfolio, writing samples, etc.) and are having sent separately (letters of recommendation).
+Before closing, include a sentence where you list the materials you have uploaded/included (e.g., CV, dissertation abstract, transcripts, teaching statement/portfolio, writing samples, etc.) and are having sent separately (letters of recommendation).
 You will often be assembling multiple packets at the same time (as in midnight October 14th, midnight November 14th, etc.) for jobs that ask for different combinations of enclosures.
 In addition to telling them what they should have received, it serves as a handy list for you to check before metaphorically “sealing the envelope.”

 Should you send a writing sample, even if they haven’t asked for one?
 Unless the norm in your discipline is to never send more than they ask for, and you feel the sample represents you and your work to your advantage, by all means send it.
 That way it’s in the file should someone become interested in you and want to read more.